-A lot has been written implying that social isolation has led to pronounced feelings of loneliness among Gen Z. A survey of 4,000 Gen Z’ers revealed this group crave human connection and rank positive relationships at work as one of their main priorities in a prospective job; 16% emphasized the importance of relationships with coworkers.
+A lot has been written implying that social isolation has led to pronounced feelings of loneliness among Gen Z. A survey of 4,000 Gen Z’ers revealed this group crave human connection and rank positive relationships at work as one of their main priorities in a prospective job; 16% emphasised the importance of relationships with coworkers.

-This generation also wants to engage directly with their organizational leaders.
+This generation also wants to engage directly with their organisational leaders.
 Creating an effective strategy to allow them to receive one-on-one mentorship from leaders and designing spaces that encourage collaboration and openness while allowing for independent breakaway work, may prove beneficial to recruiting and retaining this group.

 Give diversity and inclusion priority